joshbegley/nyt-latest/README.md

 `He could have advanced toward a title when his opponent, Boris Spassky, took ill.
 Instead, he displayed one of the game’s greatest acts of sportsmanship.`\
 https://nytimes.com/2025/05/20/sports/vlastimil-hort-dead.html

 **Leicester's PSR referral: How many points could they be docked?
-Would it take effect in EFL?
+Would it take effect in the EFL?
 Transfer embargo?**\
 `The Premier League has referred the club to a commission over an alleged breach of PSR for the 2023-24 season.
-Here's what it means.`\
+Here's what it means...`\
 https://nytimes.com/athletic/6369932/2025/05/20/leicesters-psr-points-deductions-explained-2/

 **Is Whole Milk Propaganda?
 What About Gracie Abrams?**\